 The stern platform has a shower so clients can rinse off /wash after a refreshing dip in the sea.

 Our aim is that our clients get a real experience of the wild Atlantic and it is our ethos to immerse our clients into that world.
-We also try if possible to examine that world below the surface and we encourage our clients to bring wetsuit (and hood for the colder seasons), booties and snorkel and mask.
-Of course it goes without saying to bring camera and binoculars if you have them.
+We also try if possible to examine that world below the surface and we encourage our clients to bring wetsuit, you may like to bring snorkel and mask (and head hood for winter waters).
+Of course it goes without saying to bring a camera or an extra powerbank for your mobile!.

 Space on the boat is limited so leave unnecessaries behind.
-If you are travelling on excess gear and bags can be left at the base.
-Do not bring any hard bags or cases on board.
+If you are travelling on to another destination and have excess gear and bags, then it can be left at the base.
+Do not bring any hard bags or cases on board, only use soft bags that can be folded down and stored in cupboards.

 Jessy of Adrigole has 3 double cabins, plus a double and single in the main saloon.